benwu030/COMP3340/README.md

 ## Steps to Train the model
 ### 1.Set-up for this project

-The following way is only applicaple with HKU GPU Farm (run the command one by one):
+The following way is only applicaple with HKU GPU Farm / linux (run the command one by one):

+P.S.
+For Windows WSL2, please install the corresponding cudatoolkit following the instructions in https://docs.nvidia.com/cuda/wsl-user-guide/index.html
 ```
 conda create -n mmcls python=3.7 -y
 conda activate mmcls